Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks: Problem Formulation

 Using Lemma~\ref{lem:silva}, we can generate a new bound from Lemma~\ref{lem:rate} via We will use the expression for $I(\boldtheta_{i,t}^\text{G}; \boldeta_{i,t}^\text{G})$ to approximate the communication cost in (\ref{eq:firstcost}).
 In particular we define $R^a_{i}$ as the \textit{approximate} time-averaged expected bitrate for the $i^{\mathrm{th}}$ sensor via Since $\bv_{i,t}^\text{G}\sim\mathcal{N}(0,\Delta_{i,t}^2/12)$ , the mutual information $I(\boldtheta_{i,t}^\text{G}; \boldeta_{i,t}^\text{G})$ is a function of the quantizer sensitivity $\Delta_{i,t}$.
 Tuning the set of sensitives allows us to adjust the data rates allocated to different sensors over time.
 We demonstrate this explicitly in Section \ref{sec:doc}.
-In the remainder of this section, we will use some properties from Kalman filters to extend our notion of ``second order equivalence" between the random variables in Fig.~\ref{fig:channel2} and Fig.~\ref{fig:channel3} to the case of multiple sensors.
-We write $I(\boldtheta_{i,t}^\text{G}; \boldeta_{i,t}^\text{G})$ in terms of another mutual information, and define the sensor rate allocation problem.
+In the remainder of this section, we will use some properties from Kalman filters to extend our notion of ``second-order equivalence'' between the random variables in Fig.~\ref{fig:channel2} and Fig.~\ref{fig:channel3} to the case of multiple sensors, and we define the sensor rate allocation problem.